 - Including non-fee paying accounts. - The inception date for this portfolio is August 2006.
-ALSI statistics includes dividends which are reinvested. - Risk statistics are from inception to date since August 2006 - As percentage of gross exposure (ex-cash) as at month end may not reflect average strategy allocation for the month. - 5.
+ALSI statistics includes dividends which are reinvested. - Risk statistics are from inception to date since August 2006. - As percentage of gross exposure (ex-cash) as at month end may not reflect average strategy allocation for the month. - 5.
 Net exposure as a percentage of net asset value at month end. - Highest and Lowest annual return refer to the highest and lowest rolling 12 month return for the portfolio since inception. - 7.
-Net exposure includes cash merger arbitrage positions. - Actual annual figures are available to the investor on request.
+Net exposure includes cash merger arbitrage positions.